Monthly Milestones

 -

-You’re unsure what’s typical
+You’re unsure what’s typical for this age

 -

-Feeding feels stressful or exhausting
+Feeding or interaction feels stressful or exhausting

 -